Date: 7 December 2013. Anchoring.

 end and the boat at the other end bounces.
 The sudden snap when the chain

-tightens can be discomfiting to the uninitiated, and it's definitely not
+tightens can be discomfiting to the uninitiated, and this motion is

 My snubber is 15' long.
 If worse comes to worst and the